 I went on to train with Ruth Murray and Alan Philps at The Constructive Teaching Centre.
 I began to develop muscle tone.
 I began to appreciate that the very act of stopping to observe what I was doing with my body gave me the space and time I needed.
 Working with the Technique continues to greatly help when it comes to considering head balance especially, it's ongoing work which just continues.
 The reactions I had as a youngster left me feeling completely misunderstood, frustrated, exhausted and in pain, as well as being at a loss as to why I was as I was.
 For one thing I had no idea I had grown up having dyspraxia until I began to train.

-I have been privileged to attend the Imperial Wharf Centre since qualification, continuing to develop my teaching skills as well as my own understanding of the Technique and anatomy.
+Following my teaching terms, I have continued to attend The Constructive Teaching Centre to further develop my teaching as well as my own understanding of the Technique as well as teaching privately.

 I have previous experience of having worked at LAMDA, ArtsEd and the City Lit with performing artists.

 I have completed the Developing Self Education Training Course.